crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/wireless-client-authentication-methods/README.md

 ### IEEE 802.1x/EAP (Extensible Authentication Protocol)

 When 802.1x is enabled, for a wireless client to gain access to the network, the client must first associate with an AP and then successfully authenticate.
 The client uses open authentication to associate with the AP, and then the actual client authentication occurs at a dedicated authentication server.
-This is different from open and WEP authentication where wireless clients are authenticated locally at the AP without further intervention.&#x20;
+This is different from open and WEP authentication where wireless clients are authenticated locally at the AP without further intervention.

 The three-party 802.1x arrangement involves of the following entities: